lexidiep/Mario-Kart-8-Deluxe-Analysis/Analysis Documentation.md

 <br>

 The medium drivers with the highest score were extracted for a more focused comparison.
 The drivers in the medium-weight class with the highest speed scores are Cat Peach, Inkling Boy, Inkling Girl, Tanooki Mario, Village (Female), and Villager (Male).
 Each of these medium-weight drivers shares the maximum total speed score of 49.
 Of the 6 top medium-weight drivers, Cat Peach, Inkling Girl, and Villager (Female) share the same distribution of attribute values, while Inkling Boy, Tanooki Mario, and Villager (Male) share the same distribution.
-Based on the plot, half the drivers have a higher acceleration and overall handling while the other half of drivers have higher weight, overall traction, and overall speed.
+Based on the plot below, half the drivers have a higher acceleration and overall handling while the other half of drivers have higher weight, overall traction, and overall speed.

 <br>